James Dyson: European Court of Justice

-Libel case against Channel 4 and ITN
+Criticism of Rishi Sunak policies

+Dyson criticised Prime Minister Rishi Sunak in January 2023 for what he called "ever higher tax bills" for corporations.
+That May, Dyson said that Sunak had a "scandalous neglect" of the science and technology sector.

+Libel cases

-In 2022 Dyson sued Channel 4 and ITN over allegations of exploitation of workers at one of his suppliers’ factories.
+In 2022, Dyson sued Channel 4 and ITN over allegations of exploitation of workers at one of his suppliers' factories.
 In the High Court, it was ruled that there was no personal defamation.

+In December 2023, Dyson unsuccessfully brought a libel claim against Mirror Group Newspapers in which he claimed that an opinion article published in the Daily Mirror in January 2022 criticising his company's move to Singapore following his support of Brexit was "highly distressing and hurtful".

 Philanthropy

 Dyson set up the James Dyson Foundation in 2002 to support design and engineering education.
 It is a registered charity under English law and operates in the UK, US, and Japan.
 The foundation aims to inspire young people to study engineering and become engineers by encouraging students to think differently and to make mistakes.
 The foundation supports engineering education in schools and universities, as well as medical and scientific research in partnership with charities.
 It achieves this by funding resources such as the "Engineering Box", a box filled with activities for a school to use as a teaching aid.

 In May 2014, the foundation announced an £8 million donation to create a technology hub at the University of Cambridge.
 The donation would also allow for a design and construction lab to be developed for undergraduate engineering students.

 In March 2015, the foundation gave £12 million to Imperial College London to allow the purchase of a Post Office building in Exhibition Road from the Science Museum.
-Imperial College were to open the Dyson School of Design Engineering in this building, and teach a new four-year master's degree in design engineering.
+Imperial College was to open the Dyson School of Design Engineering in this building, and teach a new four-year master's degree in design engineering.

 Around 2021, the foundation gave £4 million towards the construction of a £27 million hub for cancer services at the Royal United Hospital, Bath, to be called the Dyson Cancer Centre.
 This followed a £500,000 donation to the Dyson Centre for Neonatal Care at the same hospital, which opened in 2011.

 The foundation supports the work of young designers through the James Dyson Award, an international design award that "celebrates, encourages and inspires the next generation of design engineers".

-Dyson is also a trustee of The James and Deirdre Dyson Trust, a separate charity through which the couple make personal donations in various fields.
-In June 2019, the charity announced a donation of £18.75 million to Dyson's old school, Gresham's, for the building of a new science, technology, engineering, arts and mathematics (STEAM) building.
-The Gresham's project was completed in 2021.
+Dyson is also a trustee of The James and Deirdre Dyson Trust, a separate charity through which he and his wife make personal donations in various fields.
+In June 2019, the charity donated £18.75 million to Dyson's old school, Gresham's, to build a new STEAM Education building, which was completed in 2021.
+In November 2023, the charity made a further donation of £35 million to Gresham's School to develop a prep school with a new building incorporating STEAM education facilities for pupils aged seven to 13.